nightsel/Coding-projects/readme.md

-Here are coding projects that I have made for 3 video games.
+Folder docs contains the code for the website https://nightsel.github.io/Coding-projects/ .
+Folder leetcode contains the codes I made for practice in leetcode.com .

+The rest of the code folders were made for 3 video games to practice data analysis, data processing, calculations and AI.
 Most of the codes are using ChatGPT to form a structure that gets debugged when it fails.

 Results from scripts are written inside the script code to not waste space here.